 Q) Can I apply for coverage through the marketplace at any time?

 A) The initial open enrollment period for the marketplace is over but you can enroll if you have certain life changes like getting married, having a baby, losing other coverage, or if you qualify for Medicaid or CHIP.
-The next open enrollment period for 2019 coverage starts November 1, 2018.
-The open enrollment period will end on January 31, 2016.
+The open enrollment period for coverage starts November 1 of each year.
+Visit healthcare.gov to verify the last day to enroll in coverage.

 Q) Can I get coverage for my dependents on the marketplace?